-Whale-watching has become more and more popular in the recent years all around Iceland.
-With the increasing popularity question arose on what possible affects the whale watching vessels may have on cetaceans.
-Little is known about it yet, but research is going on to investigate a potential affect.
+Whale-watching has become increasingly popular in the recent years all around Iceland.
+With this increasing popularity, questions arose on on the potential effects of whale watching vessels on cetaceans.
+Whilst little is yet know, current research seeks to investigate potential effects.

 As a precautionary measurement the Icelandic association IceWhale has developed a Code of Conduct to promote responsible whale watching.
-The aim can be summarized as:
+The aim can be summarised as:

-- Minimizing impact on cetacean for the future and the sustainability of whale watching operation in Iceland
+- minimising impact on cetacean for the future and the sustainability of whale watching operation in Iceland.

-Details of the Code of Conduct can be seen at the image below.
+Details of the Code of Conduct can be seen in the image below.

-While these code applies for vessels during whale watching, some whale watching companies take even one step further and offer their vessels as platform for marine biologists studying the behavioral impact of whale watching operators.
+While this code applies to vessels during whale watching, some whale watching companies have gone one step further and offer their vessels as platform for marine biologists to study the behavioural impact of whale watching.